dndungu/gcb-job/README.md

-# trigger-gcb
+# GCB Job
-A tiny container that will trigger a Google Cloud Build
+A tiny container that will trigger and wait for a Google Cloud Build